Reference guide • AI & data • educational, rigorous, no promises

 Fatigue, schedule, travel, absences (when reliable).

 According to Foresportia, the same percentage can carry different uncertainty depending on the league.
-This is why league-level monitoring and calibration matter.
+That is why league-level monitoring and calibration remain part of the core methodology.

 Core principle: probabilities are derived from a coherent goal distribution first.
 All derived markets (1X2, BTTS, over/under, clean sheets, etc.) originate from the same probabilistic grid, ensuring internal consistency.